What is bankruptcy?

 Bankruptcy is a legal process that releases a person from almost all of their debts.

 You can apply to become bankrupt voluntarily if you have a debt of any amount you cannot pay.
 When you are a voluntary bankrupt, a trustee appointed by the Australian Financial Security Authority (AFSA) will manage your financial affairs.
-A fee may be charged where you have assets or earn above your income threshold amount (see information on current thresholds).
+A fee may be charged where you have assets or earn above your income threshold amount (see information on the AFSA website for current thresholds).

 AFSA will advise you of when you are officially bankrupt.
 They will nominate a trustee to manage your financial affairs within two weeks of when you lodge your application with them.
 Bankruptcy lasts for three years from the day it is declared.

 Creditors who have tried unsuccessfully to recover debts you owe that together total at least $5,000 can force you into bankruptcy.
 In this situation, a private trustee will manage your financial affairs and charge very high fees for this service.